FredChamp/ReadTheDocTest/Introduction/src/fw4spl.rst

 ------------
 Application
 ------------
-**VRRender** is an application an application containing all the features.
+**VRRender** is an application containing all the previous features.

 .. figure:: ../media/SDB.png
     :align: center